Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+26-04-30 (BR)
+- Added a few shortcuts that were missing from the Galaxy Map's shortcut list.

 26-04-29 (BR)
 - Fixed duplicate option in "Rules for Space Monster" options panel.
 - Fixed the fix for stargate redirection bug in a safer way, as the previous one could crash the game.